rebeccaferrell/CSSS508/Lectures/slides_week_3.md

     do_next_thing(using = that_value) %>% ...
 ```

-- The stuff on the left of the pipe is passed to the *first argument* of the function on the right.
-Other arguments go on the right when we pipe the function.
-(If you look at `dplyr` documentation where you see functions but not pipes, you see the first argument is always the data.)
+- Stuff to the left of the pipe is passed to the *first argument* of the function on the right.
+Other arguments go on the right in the function.

-- If you ever find yourself piping a function where the data is not the first argument (as shown on its help page), use `.` in the data argument instead.
+- If you ever find yourself piping a function where the data is not the first argument, use `.` in the data argument instead.

 ```r
 yugoslavia %>% lm(pop ~ year, data = .)